 It is tempting to claim that an auteur like Spike Lee is at his best when he is at his most personal.
 A true statement, but not a complete one.
 Spike Lee is at his best when he is at his most personal, he is at his worst when he is at his most personal, and he is at his most middling when he is at his most personal.
 In other words, all of his films are his most personal; even a threadbare indie like 2015’s Da Sweet Blood of Jesus, one of Spike’s most nonchalant, slackened films ever, is a quiet sting of an ode to one of Lee’s favorite forgotten filmmakers, Bill Gunn.
 Even Lee’s vampire film is about race, the divining rod of most of his best films, but like all of his films, it is not only about race.
-Lee is not simply a muckraking protestor, but an aesthetic maestro with a love of film history, an eye for gender relations and power dynamics of all varieties, and a fixation for place and space.
+Lee is not only a protest-artist (although he is a great one), but an aesthetic maestro with a adoration for film history, a probing eye for gender relations and power dynamics of all varieties, and a fixation on place and space.

 With his monumental silent monstrosities of expressionist-tinged paranoia and fervent chiaroscuro-afflicted studies of monomaniacal madmen driving the modern world insane, Fritz Lang practically invented the film noir.
 That he was somewhat disavowed by producers and abandoned by film audiences after his escape to America on the eve of the rise of Nazism is a quandary.
 Fellow expatriate FW Murnau was instantly embraced by Hollywood and could have risen to superstar status had the sinister hand of death – the very subject Murnau tinkered with time and time again behind the camera – not intervened.
 Ernst Lubitsch at least lasted a decade in the top ranks of Hollywood.
 Billy Wilder’s star would germinate for decades still.
 Hollywood was generally kind to German filmmakers prior to WWII, or at least, Hollywood was willing to play ball with the Weimar filmmakers who had soundly trounced Americas best efforts during the silent era.
 If you couldn’t beat em, buy em, or so the American mantra goes.
 Continue reading